Sagar5687/ft_print/README.md

-*This project has been created as part of the 42 curriculum by <login1>.*
+*This project has been created as part of the 42 curriculum by sturuvek.*

 # 🖨️ ft_printf